Claude Debussy: 1894–1902: Pelléas et Mélisande

 Like many other composers of the time, Debussy supplemented his income by teaching and writing.
 For most of 1901 he had a sideline as music critic of La Revue Blanche, adopting the pen name "Monsieur Croche".
 He expressed trenchant views on composers ("I hate sentimentality – his name is Camille Saint-Saëns"), institutions (on the Paris Opéra: "A stranger would take it for a railway station, and, once inside, would mistake it for a Turkish bath"), conductors ("Nikisch is a unique virtuoso, so much so that his virtuosity seems to make him forget the claims of good taste"), musical politics ("The English actually think that a musician can manage an opera house successfully!"), and audiences ("their almost drugged expression of boredom, indifference and even stupidity").
-He later collected his criticisms with a view to their publication as a book; it was published after his death as Monsieur Croche, Antidilettante.
+He later collected his criticisms with a view to their publication as a book; it was published posthumously as Monsieur Croche, Antidilettante.

 In January 1902 rehearsals began at the Opéra-Comique for the opening of Pelléas et Mélisande.
 For three months, Debussy attended rehearsals practically every day.
 In February there was conflict between Maeterlinck on the one hand and Debussy, Messager and Carré on the other about the casting of Mélisande.
 Maeterlinck wanted his mistress, Georgette Leblanc, to sing the role, and was incensed when she was passed over in favour of the Scottish soprano Mary Garden.
 The opera opened on 30 April 1902, and although the first-night audience was divided between admirers and sceptics, the work quickly became a success.
 It made Debussy a well-known name in France and abroad; The Times commented that the opera had "provoked more discussion than any work of modern times, excepting, of course, those of Richard Strauss".
 The Apaches, led by Ravel (who attended every one of the 14 performances in the first run), were loud in their support; the conservative faculty of the Conservatoire tried in vain to stop its students from seeing the opera.
 The vocal score was published in early May, and the full orchestral score in 1904.